 15. Internal links

-One aspect of on-page SEO which is mostly overlooked is the internal link building strategy.
-These are links that relate one page from another within the same website, based on relevance of content.
+One aspect of on-page SEO that is mostly overlooked is the internal link-building strategy.
+These are links that relate one page to another within the same website, based on the relevance of the content.
 The added value helps readers in understanding the topic and they can have a clearer picture.

 It also helps search engine scanners to read through multiple pages by giving them a new access point.